anyaschukin/Multilayer-Perceptron/README.md

 We use gradient descent to update the parameters (weights) of our model.
 The gradient (or derivative) of the loss function tells us the direction we need to adjust our weights in order to achieve the lowest loss (i.e. the smallest number of bad classifications).
 Imagine you're at the top of a hill gazing down at a valley.
 Gradient descent will help you find the quickest path to the bottom of the valley.

+**Learning Rate**<br>
+The size of step we take when applying Gradient Descent to update the parameters (weights and biases) of our model.

 **Activation Function** <br>
-This is what allows neural networks to {}.
 An Activation function decides whether a neuron should be activated or not by calculating the weighted sum of its inputs and adding bias to it.
-Activation functions are non-linear, as seen below.
+Activation functions are non-linear.
+I implemented the following activations from scratch, here is the output:

 <img src="https://github.com/anyashuka/Multilayer-Perceptron/blob/master/img/sigmoid.png" width="300"> <img src="https://github.com/anyashuka/Multilayer-Perceptron/blob/master/img/softmax.png" width="300"> <br>
 <img src="https://github.com/anyashuka/Multilayer-Perceptron/blob/master/img/ReLU.png" width="300"> <img src=https://github.com/anyashuka/Multilayer-Perceptron/blob/master/img/leaky_ReLU.png width="300">

-Choosing an activation function depends on your application and on the architecture of your neural network.
-I implemented the above activations from scratch, using numpy.
+Choosing an activation function depends on your application and the architecture of your neural network.
 My neural network uses sigmoid in the hidden layers and softmax in the output layer.
 Unfortunately, I found that both ReLU and leakyReLU units (in the hidden layers) would die off during training. (see "Vanishing/Exploding Gradients below)

 **Loss Function**<br>
 The loss function outputs a value that represents how well (or badly) our model is doing. <br>